SalasDelil/Opportunity-Finder/README.md

 - **Opportunity Listing**: Browse a list of available opportunities.
 - **Opportunity Details**: View detailed information about each opportunity.
+- **Sign in page**: To Sign in users with verified email.
+- **Sign up page**: To sign up users with credential providers or with custom API with OTP verification.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Interactive UI**: Includes hover effects, gradients, and other visual enhancements.